whr812756608/quant-notes/Linear Regression/interview_question.md

   - To get correct t-statistics after duplicating the dataset, you could adjust the degrees of freedom used in your calculations to reflect the true sample size.

 - If the variance of the error term is different for each dataset, can we get the correct beta?
 Can we get the correct t-stat?
 And if we cannot, how can we get the correct beta and t-stat?
+  -  Heteroscedasticity does not cause bias in the coefficient estimates (betas) themselves in an Ordinary Least Squares (OLS) regression.
+Therefore, even in the presence of heteroscedasticity, your betas would still be correct under OLS estimation.
+  -  However, heteroscedasticity does affect the standard errors of your coefficients.
+When heteroscedasticity is present, the standard errors from OLS are incorrect, leading to unreliable hypothesis tests (i.e., t-statistics, F-statistics) and confidence interv
   - Heteroscedasticity--GRACH
   - GLS, WLS